bbarnes4318/roofing-project-2/server/SECURE_API_KEY_SETUP.md

 You should see:
 ```
-✅ OpenAI service initialized successfully with GPT-4
+✅ OpenAI service initialized successfully with GPT-5
 ```

 ## 📊 Available Models

-The system is configured to use **GPT-4 Turbo** (fastest and most capable):
+The system is configured to use **GPT-5** (latest and most advanced available model):
-- `gpt-4-turbo-preview` - Latest GPT-4 Turbo model
+- `gpt-5` - Latest GPT-5 model with enhanced capabilities
 - Cost-effective and fast
 - 128k token context window
+- Best performance for complex reasoning and analysis

-Note: GPT-5 doesn't exist yet.
-GPT-4 Turbo is currently the most advanced available model.
+Note: GPT-5 is the most advanced available model.

 ## 🔒 Security Best Practices